Coordination of Benefits

 - To ask a general MSP question.

-- To ask a question regarding the MSP letters and questionnaires (i.e. IEQ and Secondary Claim Development (SCD) questionnaires.)
+- To ask a question regarding the MSP letters and questionnaires (i.e. Secondary Claim Development (SCD) questionnaire.)
 For more information, click the Reporting Other Health Insurance link.

 Please see the Contacts page for the BCRC’s telephone numbers and mailing address information.

 Commercial Repayment Center (CRC) – The CRC is responsible for all the functions and workloads related to GHP MSP recovery with the exception of provider, physician, or other supplier recovery.
 The CRC is responsible for identifying and recovering Medicare mistaken payments where a GHP has primary payment responsibility.
 Some of these responsibilities include: issuing a Primary Payment Notice (PPN) to verify MSP information, issuing recovery demand letters when mistaken primary payments are identified, receiving payments, resolving outstanding debts, and referring delinquent debt to the Department of Treasury for further collection actions, including the Treasury Offset Program, as appropriate.
 Please see the Group Health Plan Recovery page for additional information.

 The CRC will also perform NGHP recovery where a liability insurer (including a self-insured entity), no-fault insurer or workers’ compensation entity is the identified debtor.
 Please see the Non-Group Health Plan Recovery page for additional information.

 Medicare Contractors - Medicare contractors (i.e., MACs, Intermediaries, and Carriers) are responsible for processing claims submitted for primary or secondary payment.
 These entities help ensure that claims are paid correctly when Medicare is the secondary payer.
 They use information on the claim form and in the CMS data systems to avoid making primary payments in error.
 Where CMS systems indicate that other insurance is primary to Medicare, Medicare will not pay the claim as a primary payer and will return it to the provider of service with instructions to bill the proper party.

 - Page last Modified: 07/11/2016 4:21 PM